adamfweidman/myStepPortfolio/README.md

-This repo contains Adam Weidman's portfolio and STEP projects!
+This repo contains Adam Weidman's STEP portfolio project from the first weeks of Google's internship (Summer 2020)!